Wild Bamboo. Source: LifeBlazing

-Organic materials such as Cotton, Bamboo, and Soy are very trendy these days.
+Organic materials such as Cotton, Bamboo, Hemp, and Soy are very trendy these days.
+All are abundant, easy to grow, and hardy.
 Bamboo especially makes a gorgeous fabric or yarn.
-It’s luxuriously soft, light, and has this wonderfully curious feel with a slight sheen and a slightly bouncy movement.
+Luxuriously soft and light, it has a wonderfully curious feel with a nice sheen and slightly bouncy drape.
 It’s like a super smooth weighty cotton with a different personality.
 It’s the cashmere of cottons, I feel.
-Luxurious yet durable and without the luxurious price!
+Luxurious yet durable but without the luxurious price!
 And it’s completely plant-based and has the potential to be sustainable.
-I really never chose them for their eco-friendly virtues but they do indeed possess that benefit.
+Anyway, I really never chose them for their eco-friendly virtues but they do indeed possess that benefit.

 So… What is a “sustainable fabric”?

 In short, it’s a material that is most friendly to our ecological system!
 It is something that doesn’t impact the Earth as much by depleting its natural resources or polluting its environment.
 In other words, easily reproduced or abundant in nature and gracefully recycled or returned to the Earth in the end.
 That in itself is really broad because everything we do impacts the Earth.
 So the degree of sustainability can be really subjective.
 But the 3 major factors that define the sustainability of a material are:

 *Where They Come From In Nature

 Plant or Animal

 *How They Are Cultivated And Processed